Football in Iraq: National teams

-The national team have qualified for the final tournament of the World Cup once in 1986 which was held in Mexico.
+The national team have qualified for the final tournament of the World Cup twice in 1986 and 2026.
 Success in the Asian Cup has been more widespread, winning the tournament in 2007 and finishing fourth in 1976 and 2015.
 As of 2015 the women's national team have not entered either of these competitions.

 The under-23 side has had success at the Asian Games winning silver at the 2006 edition in Qatar and bronze in the 2014 tournament, held in South Korea.
 Their best placing in Olympic football has been fourth at Athens in 2004.